aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

  - `/decaf`      : to buy a cup of decaf. coffee
  - `/status`     : to view the current status of the Philips Senseo Coffee Machine

 Try it out is free and is #FUN.
+No money is asked!
 Great for a meeting or a conversation online.
+No excuses not to have a cup of coffee with colleagues while working remotely.

 <br>